The Hard Problem in Database Migrations

 One of the hard problems 2020 has caused is how to take your entire organization's workforce remote.
 (We've done it here, so now I'm less concerned with traffic every morning, and more concerned about the interruptions by household animals and children that are ever present on any video call I happen to be on.
 Though I've discovered deciding what's for dinner has remained a primary concern.
 I guess some things are universal, even in 2020.)
 If you're taking your workforce remote, Mobilize.Net has a lot of experience modernizing applications and taking them to the web.
 Getting a complete transformation is going to be far more beneficial in the long run than trying to lift and shift, and the same is true for any data warehouse.
 Taking your data warehouse from on-premise servers to the cloud is practically essential in a business world where everyone is working remotely.

 As a result, the demand to get to the cloud is at an all time high, and Snowflake is uniquely positioned as the leader in this space.
 (I mean... did you see their IPO?)
 Our tools have been hard at work fast tracking data warehouses to Snowflake.
 Just in the past 6 months, we've seen over 240 million lines of code processed by Mobilize.Net's database migration products.
 So we've decided to partner up with Snowflake and share a few of the lessons learned in migrating workloads from Teradata to Snowflake.
-We co-hosted a webinar with Snowflake called "Fast Track Your Migration from Teradata to Snowflake" on Wednesday, October 21, 2020, at 10:00 am Pacific Time.
-(Fear not, if you missed it the recording will be up soon.)
+We co-hosted a webinar with Snowflake called "Fast Track Your Migration from Teradata to Snowflake" on Wednesday, October 21, 2020.
+(Fear not, if you missed it, you can watch the recording.
+It's riveting.)
 In this webinar, we shared how we implement solutions to the "hard problem" in a migration from Teradata to Snowflake.